 - Pour the dissolved gelatin into the tres leches mixture and stir to combine.

-- To prepare the Strawberry Jello: Pour the juice on to a large mixing bowl.
+- Pour the juice on to a large mixing bowl.
 Repeat step with * above.
 Pour the dissolved gelatin into the juice and stir to combine.

-- To layer your Tres Leches and Strawberry Jello: In 6-8oz plastic cups or single-portion gelatin molds, use a liquid measuring cup or small pitcher to fill about 1/3 of the cup with tres leches mixture.
+- In 6-8oz plastic cups or single-portion gelatin molds, use a liquid measuring cup or small pitcher to fill about 1/3 of the cup with tres leches mixture.
 Place the cups into the refrigerator until it solidifies (appears solid and does not slosh when moved), about 20 to 30 minutes.
-Do not put your remaining Tres Leches mixt and juice mix in the refrigerator.
+Do not put your remaining Tres Leches mix and juice mix in the refrigerator.

 - Remove from the refrigerator and pour juice mixture on top to fill about another 1/3 of the cup and add some strawberry pieces.
 Return to the refrigerator and let it set for about 20 to 30 minutes.

 - You are at free will to play with your combinations!
 You can decide how many layers (one or ten!) and how thick or thin you want to make them.
 You can choose which flavor you want to start with or if you want to alternate.
 Continue until you are done using all of the flavored mixes.
 When done, return to the refrigerator, cover with plastic wrap and let chill for at least 2 hours before serving.